Best Running Jackets for Men of 2024

 Rain jackets can also be used for warmth when wind shells may not be enough, or there’s a chance of rain in the forecast Photo by Sasha Hashemipour

-Our winning rain jacket, The North Face Flight Lightriser FUTURELIGHT, is $100 more than the Janji Rainrunner—nearly $200 with the discounts on the old version.
-So if you need a running rain jacket on the budget, the Janji could be an option.
+Our winning rain jacket, The North Face Flight Lightriser FUTURELIGHT, is $100 more than the Janji Rainrunner 2.0 and is getting harder to find.
+So if you need a running rain jacket on a smaller budget and one that is more widely available, the Janji could be an option.

 Smartwool Sport Ultralight Jacket